zeen101/leaky-paywall/readme.txt

 Tested up to: 4.3
 Stable tag: 3.1.3

-A premium leaky paywall add-on for WordPress.
-More info at http://leakypw.com
+A premium leaky paywall add-on for WordPress that allows you to sell metered access to your content.
+More info at https://zeen101.com/

 == Description ==

-A premium leaky paywall add-on for WordPress.
-More info at http://leakypw.com
+A premium leaky paywall add-on for WordPress that allows you to sell metered access to your content.
+More info at https://zeen101.com/

 == Installation ==